 I am removing the glass wall between my “professional” name and my other one.
-I will now see clients under my publishing name — Alexander Cheves (don’t click on that link if you’re under 18).
-Managing three separate names, three brands (“Alexander Cheves,” my nickname “Beastly,” and my whore name, Connor Bestia) was getting messy and complicated, so we’ve come together.
+I will now see clients under my publishing name — Alexander Cheves (don’t click on that link if you’re under 18 years of age).
+Managing three separate names, three brands (“Alexander Cheves,” my nickname “Beastly,” and my whore name, Connor Bestia) was getting messy and complicated, so we’ve come together under one, my true name: Alexander Cheves.
 It’s all me, baby.

 This action is arbitrary, as my identity as a sex worker is already on the internet — I’ve even written about it in mainstream outlets.
 But I still feel this announcement matters.
 My privileges as a white, male, cisgender person will buffer me from major repercussions.
 I recognize that.
 I’m not being brave.
 There are trans folk and people of color who have to be discreet about this work in order to have a second job, and they are the ones you should be paying attention to.